 I don’t know about you, but I’m always more comfortable when I know there’s something sweet waiting for me on the counter.

 So, today I’m sharing with you a simple recipe to make a soft plum cake.
 Don’t let yourselves fooled by the name.
 There is no plum inside.
 I have no idea why Italians call this cake like this and Google wasn’t of too much help on this matter.
-In a nutshell, it’s something like a “sponge cake”, very soft and with a slight citrus flavour.
+In a nutshell, it’s something like a “sponge cake”, very soft and with a slight citrus flavor.
 This time I’ve used lime juice to give it a fresh and delicate perfume, but you can use either lemon or even orange.

 Italians have plum cake for breakfast, but I enjoy it any time of the day, especially when I feel like spoiling myself a little.
 My family eats it just the way it is or even with a soft touch of berry jam or Nutella.